 - First Day Of Fall (Sept.
 22) - The number of light and dark hours is the same today and it’s the official end of summer.
 It’s an opportunity to publish blog posts, promote products, and share social media images about fresh starts and new beginnings.

 - Good Neighbor Day (Sept.
 28) - Do some outreach across your social media pages and local network to recognize other local businesses or hold a contest where people can nominate good neighbors for a prize.

-Here are ideas for other days in September.
+Here are some marketing ideas for other days in September.